 Ramón’s father Esteve Monegal Bofill in his laboratory.
-Photo: Ramón Monegal.
+Photo courtesy Ramón Monegal.

 I’m a little early, to be honest, when I step into the Ramón Monegal showroom on the bustling commercial strip Carrer de Calvet, but at least this gives me ample opportunity to look around in peace.
 Ensconced in low light I find dark timbers, embossed gilt wallpapers, and ceiling-high shelving, which to my mind speak not so much of a flagship store as of the intimacy of a connoisseur’s library.